ribeiro-eduardo/tasks-assignment/README.md

 A simple vanilla JS frontend is included at `/app.html` for managing users and tasks through the browser.

+All controllers, services, and repositories were written manually without AI-generated code.

 ## Requirements

 - Docker & Docker Compose